Why More Black Women Are Considering Home Births—And What They Should Know

 “I think all women are understanding that you can have more choices in your experiences of giving birth,” she explains. “[But] women of color have experienced many abuses in the health care system overall, and in childbirth in hospitals.
 We know all the statistics say we have the highest infant mortality—we’re 3-4x more likely to die after giving birth.
 Our babies are more at risk.
 I think home birth for suitable candidates is definitely a way to improve those statistics.”

-It’s a prospect that’s becoming more attractive to women these days, but natural birth isn’t as simple as some would think.
+It’s a prospect that’s becoming more attractive to women these days, but unmedicated, vaginal birth isn’t as simple as some would think.

 “A lot of people think home birth is woo woo,” Kimberly says, laughing. “[Some] of the biggest misconceptions about home birth is that it’s going to go smoothly.”

-Kimberly shares what women interested in natural birth should know about this alternative.
+Kimberly shares what women interested in giving birth outside of a hospital setting should know about this alternative.

 Home Birth Isn’t For Everyone

 Home births are for low-risk pregnancies and deliveries only.
 Women who have diabetes, high-blood pressure, or who have had C-sections may not be the best candidates for a home birth.